HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 Node affinity and `nodeSelector` are used to limit the nodes where Pods can be scheduled based on node labels.
 You can refer to [find constraints/use cases](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) and apply them to your services.

-You specify `affinity` constraints to your services in the custom values file:
+Specify `affinity` constraints to your services in the custom values file:

 ```yaml
 affinity: